 Olive leaf extract also seems to be indicated as useful in boosting the energy levels, assisting with chronic fatigue

 Olive leaf extract has been reported by leading clinicians to offer significant benefit when included as part of an immune system enhancement program designed to combat microorganisms.

-Olive Leaf Extract seems to be lowering the bad cholesterol
+Olive Leaf Extract seems to be lowering the bad cholesterol (LDL

 ) level 30% or more in clinical trials for several individuals without exercise or extreme dietary changes.

 Olive Leaf Extract is non-toxic, but when killing too many pathogens too quickly (detoxifying), a "die off" or Herxheimer's reaction may occur – which is experienced as flu-like symptoms or allergic attacks.
 This however only happens with high dosage and normally passes quickly.
 If any of these symptoms should occur – greater fatigue

 , headaches, muscle/joint aches or flu-like symptoms, temporarily discontinue taking Olive Leaf Extract or cut back on the amount taken until the body can eliminate the toxic waste.
 Most individuals experience no such effect.